Why Get Employees Trained In Using Quality Tools

-When you invest in your employees, it will let them know you are interested in advancing their skills.
+When you invest in getting yor employees trained in using quality tools, it will let them know you are interested in advancing their skills.
 Thus, they tend to stay longer and contribute better to your company.
 Employing replacement staff is costly, time consuming and risky.

 Increase Ability to Employ New Technologies